 Most of us are familiar with deskilling in manufacturing.
 It means designing the production line so that each worker does only one small job over and over, and it’s easy to train anyone to do that one thing.
 This increases flexibility and power for the company while decreasing the meaning, opportunities for development, and power of workers.
 Deskilling also applies to retail, where workers are no longer experts on what they are selling, and do not provide personal service to their customers, but just stock shelves and ring cash registers.
 It seems to me that the deskilling of manufacturing and retail depend on the deskilling of the customer, who is no longer able to assess quality of products, nor repair them.

 That was a long windup to a short punchline:

 Fundamentalists distort and coopt a complex history by denying fusion, evolution, and the possibility of a heterodox tango.

 Fundamentalism is bigoted and exclusionary toward those who don’t conform, insisting that its way is the “only” correct (“authentic”) way.

-It prioritizes aesthetics over ethics, resulting in a homogenous tango scene.
+It prioritizes one goal (elegance) over every other possible agenda, resulting in a homogenous, repressive, and (proudly) exclusionary tango scene.